Siddharthm10/Color_Segmentation_and_Modification/Blog.md

 - The processing time for each image is high (about 4 seconds for a 1200x1200 image).

 So, our final choice was KNN.
 KNN comes with the OpenCV module.
 [Here](https://www.geeksforgeeks.org/implementation-of-knn-using-opencv/), you can find some examples.

+## Applying a different color on that portion
+One might think that this part of the project is easy.
+Now, as the mask is ready, all we have to do is change the RGB value of the entire masked portion.
+It is indeed a good solution when we are dealing with images containing solid colors.
+But, as you can see in our case, we have high RGB variations.
+Painting a new color (Changing RGB value directly) would result in loss of texture and light information.
+So, we'll have to come up with a new way to color the image keeping the textures.